GeoFenix/Solar-Poland-Map-of-PV-Power-Plants-in-Cities/README.md

       }
     },
 ```
-3) views and routes that are organized within Express.js framework
+## 3) views and routes being components of Express.js framework

-Example of code from open_file_folder: routes/index.html showing what happens when server is asked about /map route: there are some queries to a database and the returned GeoJSON data is passed to the view 'public.pug'
+Example of code from :open_file_folder: routes/index.html showing what happens when server is asked about '/map' route.
+There are some specified queries to the database and the returned GeoJSON data is passed to the view 'public.pug'.
 ```
 router.get('/map*', function(req, res) {
+    var name;
+    if (req.query.name) {
-    var name = req.query.name;
+        name = req.query.name;
+    } else {
+        name = 'f2';
+    }

+    //Here is some more code on the way, but not included in this display

 	var query2 = client.query(new Query(country_lines_query)); // Run our Query
 	query2.on("row", function (row, result) {